 Chiropractic adjustments have tremendous potential to help patients and can make a rapid, positive response.
 There are many different techniques, or ways to adjust the joints of the body, and we believe that each patient should be treated using the technique that is best suited for each patient.

-Both Dr. Kevin and Dr. Curt are proficient in the following chiropractic adjustment techniques:
+Dr. Kevin is proficient in the following chiropractic adjustment techniques:

 Gonstead, Palmer Package, Diversified, Thompson Drop, Flexion/Distraction, Impulse (Instrument assisted) and Extremity adjusting.